How to Declutter Toys: The Only Ten Minimalist Toys Youβll Ever Need

 With fewer toys in reach of grabby hands (and minds!), children learn to get creative with their playtime; inventing new games out of existing ones or forming stronger bonds by sharing resources!

-Reducing the amount of toys your children play with can have all sorts of benefits, from providing a more balanced focus to limit distraction and allow for better organization when studying or memorizing.
+Reducing the number of toys your children play with can have all sorts of benefits, from providing a more balanced focus to limit distraction and allow for better organization when studying or memorizing.

 How to declutter the toys?